Create an Experience Builder app and add widgets

 Next, you'll choose the default infographic shown in your app.
 Since the goal of the app is to show demographic and health-related information, you'll select an infographic with those variables.

-7. In the Business Analyst pane, click Select an infographic.
+7. In the Business Analyst pane, under Infographics, click Select an infographic.

 The Select an infographic pane appears.